 Sunday: The Beach & Pool Crawl is the best way to see the amazing beaches and resorts just north of town.
 This tour leaves every Sunday at 1:00pm from Sharky’s and is only $35 for a full afternoon of “resort hopping”.
 A free welcome drink at each stop is included in the price of the ticket.

 Also, remember to check out the Events Calendar.
-I update it every week with new events happening in Tamarindo.

 With a week in Tamarindo you have a bit more time to relax.
 In addition to the activities mentioned above, you can take a surf lesson at one of the local surf shops, take a private Spanish lesson at the Coastal Spanish Institute, and also enjoy Tamarindo’s famous night life.